Thairam/Thairam/README.md

 ---

-#### Hi, I'm a Software Tester Engineer from Brazil, 26 years old and 3 years of experience in Tests Automation 🧐.
+#### Hi, I'm a Software Testing Engineer from Brazil, 26 years old and 3 years of experience in Tests Automation 🧐.
-- 🔭 I'm currently working as a Software Tester Engineer, focusing on test automation :robot:
+- 🔭 I'm currently working as a Software Testing Engineer, focusing on test automation :robot:
 - 🌱 I'm learning about everything 🤣
 - 👯 I'm looking specialize in software testing and learn more about software development